Proactive Cyber Security: Trends for 2023

 A new year in technology often brings excitement for whatever is on the horizon: Are we going to have flying cars yet?
 Of course, along with the excitement of change come new threats to security that Detroit businesses must be aware of and prepared to handle.
 A proactive cyber security approach can help you sleep easier.

-Threats are not only evolving, they’re also increasing: Cyberattacks grew 32 percent between the first and second quarters of 2021.
+Threats are not only evolving, they’re also increasing: As of January 2022, 66% of small businesses have experienced a cyber attack in past 12 months.
 To keep up with the revolving door of these threats, cyber security is predicted to expand, becoming a more than $370 billion industry by 2026.

 So, what do the imminent threats in this environment predict for the upcoming year, and what developments in cyber security might we expect in 2023?
 Below are trends to watch for, along with information on how you can avoid a cyberattack or breach of security that could impact your company’s bank accounts, productivity and reputation.